 - Product and Completed Operations.
 Coverage is provided for Bodily Injury and Property Damage after a project is completed.
-This only covers work performed during the policy period
+It only covers work performed during the policy period.

 What Is Not Covered In a General Contractor’s General Liability Policy?

-There are a number of things that are not covered in General Contractors General Liability Insurance policy:
+Some things are not covered in General Contractors’ General Liability Insurance policy.

-- Injuries to employee’s, you need to have separate Worker’s Compensation insurance to have coverage
+- For injuries to employees, you need to have separate Worker’s Compensation insurance to have coverage.

 - Coverage for vehicles, you need to have a Commercial Auto Policy to protect you for the value of the vehicles and protection against any claims for property damage or bodily injury.